RoryNesbitt/RNvim/README.md

 git clone https://github.com/RoryNesbitt/RNvim ~/.config/nvim
 nvim --headless -c 'autocmd User PackerComplete quitall' -c 'PackerSync'
 ```
+Language servers can be added with lsp-installer, the keybinding is <leader>li

 ### A note on non-leader bindings